Kayaking Florida's Indian River Lagoon

 Trout probably provide more consistent catches, but massive redfish are the main attraction in the largely landlocked north.
 For many kayakers, the ultimate angling thrill is sight-casting to a foot-wide tail waving in the air as a 40-pound bull red sniffs through the sea grass for crabs.
 Less tidal flushing has resulted in a softer, stickier bottom, so anglers are confined to the boat in many areas; a kayak wide enough to stand on is a great asset in spotting fish while staying on the move.

 The northern lagoon, along with the adjacent Mosquito Lagoon and Banana River (which features a kayaks-only No Motor Zone), encompass a daunting expanse of water.
-Anglers new to the area can save a lot of exhaustive hunting by contacting a local kayak guide or tackle shop, or by getting cozy with a group such as the Orlando Kayak Fishing Club.
+Anglers new to the area can save a lot of exhaustive hunting by contacting a local kayak guide or tackle shop, or by getting cozy with a group such as the Orlando Kayak Fishing Community.

 The IRL may serve as one of the few instances when engineers — though inadvertently — actually improved upon nature from an angling perspective.
 In expanding the Intracoastal Waterway (ICW) to 12 feet deep and 125 feet wide in the 1950s, dredged sand and rock were dumped adjacent to the boat channel.
 Mangroves now rim those 143 spoil islands, creating miles of additional fish habitat amid tangled root systems and rocky drop-offs.